enthought/enaml/docs/source/developers_corner.rst

 Developer's corner
 ==================

-This section describes a set of guidelines for the developers of the enaml.
+This section describes a set of guidelines for the developers of the Enaml.

 .. note:: The content of this section is currently under discussion and the guidelines are only suggestions.

-Github branches
+GitHub Branches
 ---------------

 The following table provides a summary of the main developing branches and their purpose

 ================== ============================================
-label              description
+Label              Description
 ================== ============================================
 ``master``         main stable branch
 ``develop``        developing branch (unstable)
-``wx``             wxWidget backend development ``pyside``         PySide backend development ``parsing``        Future work for replacing the ply parser
+``wx``             wxWidgets backend development ``qt``             Qt backend development
+``parsing``        Future work for replacing the ply parser
 ================== ============================================

-Sphinx source
+Sphinx Source
 -------------

-For sphinx source please use 4 spaces for indention and a utf-8 encoding.
+For Sphinx source, please use 4 spaces for indention and a UTF-8 encoding.
 The line length is preferred to be between 72-74 characters.

-Due to the magic under the hood of the trait objects, automatically extracting documentation from the source with the standard autodoc tools is a little tricky.
-To this extent the sphinx source should take notice on the following:
+Due to the magic under the hood of the traits objects, automatically extracting documentation from the source with the standard autodoc tools is a little tricky.
+Enaml's Sphinx source should therefore use the following
+conventions:

     - When documenting classes with Traits the sphinx directive ``.. autoattribute::`` does not work.
-To document single attributes use the (undocumented) ``.. autoattribureinstance::``  directive instead.
+To document single attributes use the (undocumented) ``.. autoattributeinstance::``  directive instead.
     - The ``..autoclass::`` directive works fine as long as specific members are not specified in the ``:members:`` context parameter.